Colorado Construction Accident Lawyers

 Most victims of construction accidents in Colorado are employees or subcontractors of the company doing the work.
 In many of these cases, the issues can be resolved through workers’ compensation.
 Workers’ compensation, however, does not cover every type of claim, especially when the negligent party was a third-party or subcontractor or there was a defective part or piece of equipment that led to the accident.

 There are preventable accidents where a person was injured on the job through the carelessness of an employer or a co-worker.
 Under these circumstances, you may file a claim for damages under the Colorado worker’s compensation plan.
 The skilled Colorado construction lawyers at Zinda Law Group can guide you through the process and help get the compensation you deserve for your injuries.

-If you think you may have a construction accident case, call Zinda Law Group today at (800) 863-5312 for a free consultation with an experienced Colorado construction injury lawyer.
+If you think you may have a construction accident case, call Zinda Law Group today for a free consultation with an experienced Colorado construction injury lawyer.

 Colorado Plant Explosions

 A plant explosion is a cataclysmic event that often results in extensive personal injuries and property losses.
 In many cases, the root cause of the explosion can be traced to human error.

 There are several different ways that you might win a large damages settlement to cover your physical, emotional, and financial losses from such an explosion.
 Due to the complexity of these sorts of cases, however, an experienced plant explosion attorney is a necessity to get the best possible results.
 This is because one of the critical steps to getting the compensation necessary to move forward from the harm is establishing which party or parties is responsible for the harm.